All bunched plants £2.29 each or 5 for £10.|

 Limited numbers and selling fast!

-Even I can't go wrong with Java Fern!
-(Microsorium pteropus) A very reliable hardy plant which, when planted on bogwood, not only adds a more aesthetic appearance to the wood but will eventually spread and cover the whole of it with a good growth.
+Java Fern (Microsorium pteropus) A very reliable hardy plant which, when planted on bogwood (or a rock) not only adds a more aesthetic appearance to the wood/rock but will eventually spread and cover the whole of it with a good growth.

 Java Fern On Bogwood

 Another plant which is easy to grow and very reliable and can be attached to bogwood or rock is microsorium "windelov".
 Very similar to Java Fern except it has some attractive feathery fingers at the end.
 As with Java Fern, plantlets will eventually grow on the leaf ends of a mature plant Price: Windelov on Bogwood £14.99

 A standard plant for the back of the tank has got to be Vallisneria.We stock straight Vallis (Vallisneria Spiralis) and the Giant Vallis (V. gigantea).
 There is also Twisted Vallis (V. tortifolia).
 A bonus with all the varieties is that they propogate by giving off runners which will root themselves in the gravel.
 Let the "new" runner plant establish itself as this will in turn give off another runner (as in photo below), then re-plant wherever you want to re-locate.
 Price; £2.29

 Giant Vallis cover

 An excellent plant for the rear of the tank.
 Price; £2.29

 Cabomba is another tall, attractive plant for the rear of the tank.
 Price; £2.29

 Yet another really attractive plant for the rear of the tank (and a very reliable grower)